Shashwatsingh09/Afame-internship-P2/README.md

 # Sales Data Analysis

 ## Overview
-This repository contains a Jupyter Notebook for analyzing sales data to extract meaningful insights and trends.
+This repository contains a colab Notebook for analyzing sales data to extract meaningful insights and trends.
 The analysis is performed using Python with libraries such as Pandas for data manipulation and Matplotlib/Seaborn for data visualization.

 ## Author
 - *Author*: Shashwat Pratap Singh

 ## File Structure
-- *sales_data_analysis.ipynb*: Jupyter Notebook containing the Python code for sales data analysis.
+- *sales_data_analysis.ipynb*: colab Notebook containing the Python code for sales data analysis.
 - *ECOMM DATA.xlsx*: Excel file containing the sales dataset used for analysis.

 ## Usage
-1. Open the sales_data_analysis.ipynb notebook in Jupyter or any compatible environment.
+1. Open the sales_data_analysis.ipynb notebook in colab or any compatible environment.
 2. Execute the cells in the notebook to perform sales data analysis.
 3. The notebook includes:
    - Calculation of total sales.